samachillesx/linux-server-administration/docs/security.md

 * Regular system updates
 * Basic backup protection

-These practices provide a foundation for securing Linux servers and introduce security concepts that can be expanded into more advanced Cloud and DevOps environments.
+Together, these measures provide a solid foundation for securing a Linux server.
+They also helped me build practical knowledge of security principles that can be further developed and applied in more advanced Cloud and DevOps environments.